spacetelescope/jwst/docs/jwst/datamodels/fits_files.rst

 forms of FITS files for JWST science data products.
 Each type of FITS file is the result of serialization of a corresponding data model.
 All JWST pipeline input and output images, with the exception of a few reference files, are serialized as FITS files.
-The asdf representation of the datamodel is serialized as the final extension of the FITS file, in the ASDF extension, as eight bit unsigned ints, essentialy a text charavter serialization in yaml format.
-The asdf representation is read from the extension when the FITS file is read to provide the initial datamodel.
-Values in the other FiTS extensions then either override this initial model or are adde to it.
+The ASDF representation of the datamodel is serialized as the final extension of the FITS file, in the ASDF extension, as eight bit unsigned ints, essentialy a text character serialization in yaml format.
+The ASDF representation is read from the extension when the FITS file is read to provide the initial datamodel.
+Values in the other FITS extensions then either override this initial model or are added to it.

 Common Features